pmanlukas/azure-core-concepts-book/README.md

 `$ az cloud list --query "[?name == 'AzureCloud'].endpoints"`

 #### Azure German Cloud

+:no_entry: If you want to use Azure from a german data center but still use the public cloud, then wait for the announced new german regions.
+There will be two additional data centers in germany and also in swiss.
+More information: [German Public](https://blogs.microsoft.com/blog/2018/03/14/microsoft-expands-cloud-services-in-europe-and-into-middle-east-to-meet-growing-customer-demand/) :no_entry:

 Also known as *Microsoft Cloud Deutschland*.
 Comprised of 2 regions, one located in Frankfurt, the other one in Magdeburg.
 Operated by T-Systems International GmbH, a subsidiary of Deutsche Telekom.
 Serves as trustee, protecting disclosure of data